Welcome to today's edition of the Rush 24-7 podcast.

 We've had collectivism since FDR.

-We're just gonna get more of it.
+We're just going to get more of it.

-That's that's going to be the that's gonna be the change.
+That's going to be the change.

 And people are going to be comforted by the fact that he doesn't sound like an idiot, even though they're going to ignore what he says.